TorchCraft/TorchCraft/docs/user/installation.md

   > We recommend Git Bash for windows: https://git-for-windows.github.io/).

+- Set the `BWAPI_DIR` environment variable:
+  - Right click on My Computer -> Properties ->
+    Advanced System Settings -> Environment Variables.
+Add `BWAPI_DIR` to be where you installed it, likely something like `C:\StarCraft\BWAPI`.
+  - Restart the OS to apply the variable to the system.
 - Open `$STARCRAFT/TorchCraft/BWEnv/VisualStudio/BWEnv.sln` and start hacking.
 - Compile in `Release` mode for the AIClient (you will get a `BWEnv.exe` ) and in `DLL-Release` mode for the AIModule (you will get a `BWEnv.dll` ).